PGB-LIV/VAPPER/README.md

 The approach for T. vivax is quite different, it relies on the presence/absence of clusters of orthologs (COGs).
 It takes paired sequencing read files in fastq format and outputs a binary matrix of the presence/absence of each COG/gene for a given sample.
-The results compare this matrix with a database of 20 isolates and a heatmap and dendrogram are provided for comparison.
+The results compare this matrix with a database of 27+ isolates; a heatmap and dendrogram are provided for comparison.